PetePrattis/sparse-matrices-addition-and-sub-matrices/README.md

 of the result table C. Finally, the program prints table C in its two-dimensional form, including its zero elements.
 >
 >>Exercise two is a program that returns a 2X2 sub table (if any) from table A, whose sum of elements is greater than a variable c.
-For example if c = 80 then the program should return the sub array C<br>
+For example if c = 80 then the program should return the sub array<br>
 [02  0]<br>
 [30 40]
 >